DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.ddrive.md

 ### dbrowser.dDrive.mount(url, mount\[, opts\])

 Create a mount on the dDrive to some other dDrive.
-(Mounts are like symlinks that work across hyperdrives.)
+(Mounts are like symlinks that work across ddrives.)
 Note: we know, we know, the argument order is the opposite of symlink.

 * **url** String.
 Where to place the mount.
 * **mount** String\|Object\|dDrive.
 The dDrive to mount.
 If a String or dDrive, acts as the key attribute.